BoraOfficial/Storaj/README.md

 ---

 Copyright © 2023 BoraOfficial.
-All rights reserved.
+This material is intended solely for personal use.

 ---